-Program Setup - Confirm the number of programs the Instructor is delivering, and that the information requested in the first e-mail has been returned.
-Classroom Information Form - Ensure Instructors have received the online form (if available at the time of the call) from their KPP.
+Program Setup - Confirm the number of programs the Instructor is delivering, and that the information requested in first e-mail has been returned.
+Classroom Information Form - Ensure Instructors have received the online form (if available at the time of the call) from the Lead Agency.
 Emphasize the importance of submitting their form(s) as soon as possible.
 Roots of Empathy uses this information to compile annual statistics [i.e. number of programs, grades involved, number of children (male/female)].
 This information is critical and Roots of Empathy is accountable to report statistics to funders and stakeholders.
 Baby Age Confirmation - Ensure the baby (no twins) is at least two months old and has not passed their four month birthday on the date of the first Family Visit.

 Meeting the Family and Meeting the Principal/Teacher Visits - Discuss the logistics of these visits with your Instructors and address any questions and/or concerns.
 Ensure that they are familiar with the Getting Ready section of the Roots of Empathy Curriculum Manual.

-CONTACT TWO - YEAR ONE - NEW INSTRUCTOR
+CONTACT TWO - NEW INSTRUCTORS

-Timeline: After completion of Second or Third Theme
+Timeline: Following the delivery of Theme 1

-Resources: Theme One and Two Reflection for New Instructors, Mid-Year Reflection, Self-Reflection

-Questionnaire and Instructor Growth Plan along with Instructor Summary and Progress Report
+Resource: Theme One Reflection for New Instructors and Instructor Summary and Progress Report

-The second mandatory contact is designed to help Instructors reflect on their program following the completion of their first two or three themes and to look ahead at a classroom visit.
-This is the time to review the upcoming Mid-Year Training as well.
-Please attach the Theme One and Two Reflection for New Instructors document along with your second email contact (see the Introductory Emails Prior to Mandatory Contacts with New Instructors document for a sample email to accompany this document).
+The second mandatory contact is designed to help Instructors reflect on their program(s) following the completion of their first theme.
+Please attach the Theme One Reflection for New Instructors document along with your second email contact (see the Introductory Emails Prior to Mandatory Contacts with New Instructors document for a sample email to accompany this document).